hogan-g/myCshell/manual/readme.md

 ## Made by Gareth Hogan
 ## Student Num: 20379616
-## I have read and acknowledge the DCU Academic Integrity and Plagiarism Policy.
+## I have read and acknowledged the DCU Academic Integrity and Plagiarism Policy.